 Mark has significant experience in solving issues with existing equipment, integrating new solutions into existing designs and facilities, taking conceptual specifications through to high quality detailed design products, and troubleshooting issues arising from integrating equipment from multiple vendors or fabricators.
 He enjoys designing safe, robust, and innovative solutions to the engineering challenges found in a wide array of projects.

-Mark has a B. S. in Electrical and Computer Engineering from the University of Maine and is a Professional Engineer in Maine, Iowa, North Carolina and Rhode Island.
+Mark has a B. S. in Electrical and Computer Engineering from the University of Maine and is a Professional Engineer in Maine, Iowa, North Carolina, Rhode Island and New Hampshire.